monikasharma26/todo_Monika_C0767722/README.md

 ### Monika Sharma

 # PROJECT DESCRIPTION
-### Add new Folder  and Task of a user.View all the added user details.
+### Add new Folder  and Task of a user.View all the added task details.
 ## PROJECT OUTPUT
 Screenshot | Screen Description
 --- | ---